 Can police drones hover in stationary positions?

 Yes, police drones can be used to spy on people or conduct surveillance from a stationary position for long periods of time.
-This is one of the most controversial applications because many people feel that it violates an individual’s right to privacy.
+This is one of the most controversial applications because many feel it violates an individual’s right to privacy.

 Can police access video recorded by their police drones without a warrant?